Слике страница

 Semper eris derifor!
 At omnes Di exagitent me,

 Si quicquam.
-Quid? militibus promissa Triquetra
+Quid? militibus promiffa Triquetra

-Praedia Caefar, an eft Itala tellure daturus?
+Praedia Caefar, an eft Itala tellure daturus ?

 Jurantem